hyeminc0706/Portfolio_1214/README.md

-# Personal Portfolio Website
+# 📁 Personal Portfolio Website

 ## 🔍 Overview
-A fully responsive personal portfolio website designed to showcase my UI/UX engineering work, frontend development skills, and selected case studies.<br>
+A personal portfolio website built to showcase my UI/UX design process, frontend development skills, and selected case studies.
-Built with a clean layout, smooth interactions, and a focus on clarity and usability for recruiters and hiring managers.
+Designed with a clean layout, smooth interactions, and a focus on clarity for recruiters and hiring managers.

 ▶︎ **Live Site:** https://hyeminc0706.github.io/Portfolio_1214/
 ▶︎ **GitHub Projects:** Linked within each case study